aquaspy/AquaStar/README.md

  - Saving your character from flash character page with high resolution (as high as you monitor can render) into a .png in your pc!
  - Colour customization is shown in char page when its saved.
  - And also a keybinding to save your char page!
+ - Custom keybindings! just create a aquastar.json in the designed folder!

 # How to build

 ## Requirements: